mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_Bayes.rst

 ~~~~~~~

 Sample
-  A sample workspace created with either ConvFit or Quasi
+  A sample workspace created with either ConvFit or Quasi.

 Fit Funcion
-  Selects the model to be used for fitting
+  Selects the model to be used for fitting.

 Width
-  Spectrum in the sample workspace to fit
+  Spectrum in the sample workspace to fit.

 QMin & QMax
-  The Q range to perform fitting within
+  The Q range to perform fitting within.

 Verbose
-  Provides more information on the Results Log
+  Provides more information on the Results Log.

 Plot Result
-  Plots the result workspaces
+  Plots the result workspaces.

 Save Result
-  Saves the result in the default save directory
+  Saves the result in the default save directory.

 .. categories:: Interfaces Indirect